Umesh0903/Add-to-Cart-Pages-in-JS/README.md

----Add items to the shopping cart.
+1.Add items to the shopping cart.

----View cart items dynamically.
+2.View cart items dynamically.

----Update item quantities.
+3.Update item quantities.

----Remove items from the cart.
+4.Remove items from the cart.

----Store cart state in memory or optionally use local storage.
+5.Store cart state in memory or optionally use local storage.